aungchanmyaethaw/social-media-app-strapi/README.md

 ##### Comment Page

 - Able to add comment under other people' post
+- Able to delete comment
-- Able to see other people post (who are registered memebers of our app)
+- Able to edit comment

 ### Tech Stack